 The Keep Food Pantry (on campus)

 The Keep is in the basement of Luther Memorial Church- 1021 University Ave.
-Their summer hours effective May 14th to August 27th will be Thursday 3:30 pm- 5:30 pm.
+Their academic year hours will be Thursday 3:30 pm- 5:30 pm.
 Bring along your student ID.

 Catholic Multicultural Center (on bus route)